hydroflux/abstractor-ws/BACKLOG.md

 ## Testing Script To Do

 - [ ] Needs webdriver, target directory, document class, headless, etc. all aggregated
+- [ ] Create a 'testing' script that imports all settings & variables & opens a browser instance so dev setup doesn't have to be completely manual

 ## PDF Merger To Do

 - [ ] Update PDF merger to work on a county by county basis
 - [ ] Handle cases where a '-1' document is valid

+## Documentation To Do

+- [ ] Create a breakdown of adding a new county ('skeleton structures', 'general_functions', etc.)
+- [ ] Create an explanation .md file to define & explain the differences between 'locate', 'get', 'access', 'build', 'handle', etc. functions--'access' & 'get' functions have some overlap, & specifically defining differences would be incredibly beneficial